Better Password Generator

 People remember patterns better than random noise.
 A password like BronZeckJash is easier to recall because it has structure.
 Numbers and symbols are placed between syllables instead of breaking them up, and capitalization helps show where each part begins and ends.

 That means you get a password that meets common complexity requirements while still being easier to read, type, and remember.
-And because these passwords are long, they still provide strong security.
 When you pair a memorable password with two-factor authentication, you get protection that is both practical and powerful.

 Digits placed between syllables.
 Ambiguous 0 and 1 excluded by default.